hapijs/good/API.md

 - `log` - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc. Maps to the "log" event emitted from hapi servers.
 - `error` - request responses that have a status code of 500.
 This maps to the "request-error" hapi event.
 - `request` - Request logging information.
 This maps to the hapi 'request' event that is emitted via `request.log()`.
-- `wreck` - Wreck module request/response logging information.
-Note: Wreck has to be in the top level package.json in order for this to work due to it being a singleton.

 ## Event Payloads